 She recommends hiring an attorney to give your legal forms “a quick once-over” before you file them.
 That way, you’ll make sure you haven’t made any mistakes.

-The do-it-yourself route isn’t a good choice for people with assets to divide or child custody issues, says Formosa.
+The do-it-yourself route isn’t a good choice for people with assets to divide or child custody issues, says Formosa, the NYC attorney.
 “If you have assets or children, you will want to speak with an attorney and draft a comprehensive agreement which divides your property and details how you will share time with your children,” she says.

 5. Shop for attorneys who offer free consultations